cuhksz-nlp/RE-AGCN/README.md

 You can e-mail Yuanhe Tian at `yhtian@uw.edu`, if you have any questions.

+**Visit our [homepage](https://github.com/synlp/.github) to find more our recent research and softwares for NLP (e.g., pre-trained LM, POS tagging, NER, sentiment analysis, relation extraction, datasets, etc.).**

+## Upgrades of RE-AGCN

+We are improving our RE-AGCN.
+For updates, please visit [HERE](https://github.com/synlp/RE-AGCN).

 ## Citation

 If you use or extend our work, please cite our paper at ACL 2021.